Realmaker/textTweener/README.md

 With textTweener you can generate a text rotator to your page.
 The different texts fade nicely into each other by moving the letters to their new position.

+Only works for letters at the moment, no numbers or special characters.

 Include the js file in the header or the footer of your page:
 ```
 <script src="jquery-textTweener.min.js"></script>